Na1an-Gu7ar/ContactManagement-/README.md

-# Contact Management
+# Contact Management System

-This project implements a Contact Management feature to allow users to efficiently manage their contacts.
+This project aims to develop a user-friendly contact management system.
+The system will allow users to:

+**Add new contacts:** Input essential details like name, email, phone number, company, and job title.

+**View existing contacts:** Access a searchable and paginated list of contacts.

+**Edit contact information:** Update contact details as needed.
+Delete contacts: Remove unnecessary or outdated contacts.

+By providing these features, the system will help users efficiently organize and manage their contacts, improving productivity and communication.

 ## Run Locally